kjohn47/KRF_API_Template_Files_dotnet5/README.md

 *Important:

--> All files for template are in folder [Solution Files]
+-> All files for template are in folder [Solution Files] -> When starting a new project from template, it is recomended to have Place Solution and Project in same directory selected

 0 -
 Add template to user templates folder (copy zip file [KRFTemplateApi.zip] to location bellow)